Flooristics, LLC

 2. Maintain Proper Environment

-Different flooring materials do best in certain environmental conditions, specifically concerning moisture, heat and sunlight.
+Different flooring materials do best in certain environmental conditions, specifically concerning moisture, heat, and sunlight.
 A customer has to do their best to maintain the proper environmental conditions to which the flooring is acclimated.
 If environmental changes take place, the integrity of the flooring could be compromised.
 For example, if hardwood flooring is in an atmosphere with too much moisture, crowning or cupping of the wood planks could occur.

 3. Regular Maintenance

 Customers must perform regular maintenance on the flooring to keep it in its best condition.
 Generally, this means a customer needs to apply a finish regularly when necessary and according to the manufacturer’s instructions.
-It can also mean taking care of cracks, gaps, or other problems right away so that the floor remains safe, resilient and beautiful.
+It can also mean taking care of cracks, gaps, or other problems right away so that the floor remains safe, resilient, and beautiful.

-All in all, the care and consideration which a customer gives to their new hard surface flooring goes a long way in extending the life and look of any area.
+All in all, the care and consideration that a customer gives to their new hard surface flooring goes a long way in extending the life and look of any area.
 It’s up to the customer to ensure that proper care is given to their flooring, no matter what kind of material.

 Filed Under: Floor Safety, Flooring Help, Hardwood and Laminate, Resilient, Tile and Stone Tagged With: cleaning hard floors, customer care, floor care, hard floor cleaning, hard surface flooring